The Devils' game with the Senators on the following Saturday went on as scheduled, with a tribute before puck-drop.

 The original Parliament building, the Centre Block, opened in 1866, in time for Confederation the next year, on Wellington at the foot of Metcalfe Street.
 It burned down on its own 50th Anniversary, on February 3, 1916 -- during World War I, leading many to suspect German sabotage.
 (Like with the USS Maine in Havana Harbor in 1898, triggering the Spanish-American War, no such sabotage was proven.
 Unlike the Americans of 1898, the Canadians of 1916 kept their heads.)
 Parliament met in a hotel for 4 years while reconstruction was undertaken.

 By 1920, the new Centre Block was ready for Parliament to sit again, and in 1927 the Peace Tower was topped off, restoring the look of the old Victoria Tower and giving Ottawa its signature building.
-A new renovation is underway, and is expected to take until 2020.
+A new renovation is underway, and is expected to take until the building's centennial in 2020.

 * Government Houses.
 Rideau Hall is the official residence of the head of state, the Governor-General, the official representative of the British monarch, as Canada is still a part of the British Commonwealth.
 1 Sussex Drive, at Princess Avenue and Rockcliffe Parkway.
 It is open to public tours.